 After watching several videos on youtube about mig welding a patch in a auto body panel, one thing is worth mentioning...

-You start out seeing a nice clean patch that fits perfectly.
+In most of the videos I have seen, they start out with a nice clean patch that fits perfectly.
 All signs of paint are gone and all you see is virgin metal. then care is taken for a great fitup by using vise grip clamps.

 If all you have is a mig welder, then here are a few pointers to help you do a better job:

 1. use a small welder with .023 wire and 75/25 argon/co2 gas

 2. take great pains to get a good ground.
 I have a neat trick for a good ground using old copper welding leads...see it here. tip for a better ground clamp 3. use a hammer and dolly to peen the short tack welds to prevent distortion.